giovcandido/swarming/README.md

 # pso-optimization
-Particle Swarm Optimization algorithm implemented with Python
+Particle Swarm Optimization algorithm with serial and distributed execution.
+Made with Python3.

 ## How to use
 In the optimization.py, change the function to be optimized to any function you wish.